 During the internship process of Razorpay, our task was to research and work on a new feature of polling in WhatsApp groups, enabling the user to ask questions and get responses from other members of the group.

-WhatsApp being a global application with around 1 billion users, I just wanted to confirm the user types and major audience it supports and major use cases.
+WhatsApp is a global application with around 1 billion users; I just wanted to confirm the user types, significant audience it supports, and significant use cases.

-As the majority of our users are from 18-25 years and 26-35 years, I decided to interview a few people to get a better insight into the scenarios in which poll might be used.
+As most of our users are from 18-25 years and 26-35 years, I decided to interview a few people to understand the scenarios better.

 Before taking Interview I noted down the things I need to know and things I need to verify.